Our Doctor Is the Best

-Our Doctor is the Best (German: Unser Doktor ist der Beste) is a 1969 West German comedy film directed by Harald Vock and starring Roy Black, Helga Anders and Peter Weck.
+Our Doctor is the Best (Unser Doktor ist der Beste) is a 1969 West German comedy film directed by Harald Vock and starring Roy Black, Helga Anders and Peter Weck.

 The film's sets were designed by the art director Karl Schneider.

 Plot

 Young doctor Leonhard Somner, who just finished his degree starts an internship in the private hospital of its chief Professor Jansen.
 Initially, he is mistaken by Nurse Lonie as a repairman requested to repair the hospital's chief's private bathroom and ends up being late for his first day in work.
 The hospital chief is not impressed as he already has some prejudices against Dr. Somner, who unknowingly received help by a friend to secure the internship.
 The strict head nurse also tries to confuse him with his first diagnosis of little Wilma in the children's ward, but soon realises that Leonhard is quite knowledgeable in his field.
 Widowed car seller Waldemar Kosel sustains a concussion while demonstrating a car to the said Dr. Somner ends up in the same hospital.
 Meanwhile his underage daughter Monika has the time of her life, being home alone and with her friend Hotte they play all kinds of pranks on the ever unpopular choleric study councillor Zackgiebel, who lives in the same building as the kids.

 In hospital nurse Lonie and Dr. Sommer fall in love with each other, yet there is some jealousy when Dr. Sommer spends significant time with the hospital owner's wife - although nothing serious happens.
 Study councillor Zackgiebel informs Monika's strict aunt about her misdemeanors who is not impressed, as for a long time she is convinced that her brother-in-law cannot take proper care of his unruly daughter and wants custody of Monika.
 When a visit by the aunt is announced Monika and Hotte prepare a specially wet welcome for the aunt.
 Yet Dr Sommer, who promised Waldemar Kosel to keep an eye on his daughter while he is in hospital comes in just at the right time and can convince them, that any prank will make them more inclined to request sole custody for the aunt.
-Especially as she brought a child service worker in tow. with Leonhard's help they manage to clean the messy apartment up just in time and the visitors find a well behaved girl in a spic and span tidy apartment, making the study councillor Zackgiebel loose his credibility and her father retains custody.
+Especially as she brought a child service worker in tow. with Leonhard's help they manage to clean the messy apartment up just in time and the visitors find a well behaved girl in a spic and span tidy apartment, making the study councillor Zackgiebel lose his credibility and her father retains custody.